How Much Over an Estimate Can a Contractor Go

 Legal and Ethical Boundaries Every Contractor Must Know

 Before we talk strategy, let's address the elephant on the roof: there are legal limits to how much over an estimate can a contractor go.
-Most states have specific regulations about estimate accuracy, especially for projects over certain dollar amounts.
-Some require written approval for any change orders exceeding 10% of the original estimate.

 The ethical side is equally important.
 Your reputation travels faster than bad weather, and customers who feel deceived about costs become your worst marketing nightmare.
 The goal isn't to see how much you can get away with – it's to build a sustainable business based on trust and transparency.